 Rabies is a contagious and fatal disease.
 It is caused by a virus that attacks the nervous system of mammals, including human beings.
-The rabies virus is spread through the saliva of infected domestic and wild animals, when they bite or scratch or if they lick an open wound, broken skin, and eyes, mouth or nose.
+The rabies virus is usually spread through the saliva of infected domestic and wild animals, when they bite or scratch or if they lick an open wound, broken skin, and eyes, mouth or nose.

-Rabies is one of the most serious diseases transmissible to humans because it is fatal from the moment a person has general symptoms.
-However, there are preventive measures that can be taken before the onset of symptoms.
+Rabies is one of the most serious diseases transmissible to humans because it is fatal as soon as general symptoms appear.
+However, preventive measures can be taken before the onset of symptoms.

 Rabies cases in Québec

-The last reported case of human rabies in Québec goes back to October 2000.
-In North America, cases of human rabies were associated most of the time to contact with bats.
+The last reported case of human rabies in Québec dates back to October 2000.
+In North America, human rabies cases are mostly associated with contact with bats.

 All domestic and wild animals can be affected by the rabies virus.
-The types of rabies found in Québec are as follows:
+For further information, see the page Rabies in animals.

-People infected with the rabies virus first show the following general symptoms:
+People infected with the rabies virus first show the following signs and general symptoms:

-- Feeling unwell, as at the onset of the flu
+- Feeling unwell, as at the start of a cold

 - Loss of appetite